vegardlarsen/Mat/README.md

 ## Configuration

 Mat is configured through `Web.config`, under `<mat>`.
-It is by default set up to serve images from a local directory (the Sample pictures folder) and a single image from my Flickr account.
+It is by default set up to pull images from the [Flickr Best 100 pool](http://www.flickr.com/groups/best100only/pool/).

 Mat supports multiple data sources.